syncfusion/blazor-docs/src/gantt/gantt-chart/selection.md

 ## Row

 The row selection in the Gantt Chart component can be enabled or disabled using the `AllowSelection` property.
-You can get the selected row object using the `GetSelectedRecords` method.
+You can get the selected row object using the `GetSelectedRecordsAsync` method.
 The following code example shows how to disable the row selection in Gantt Chart.

 ```csharp
 @using Syncfusion.Blazor.Gantt